Yejashi/obsidianNotes/Research/LLVM/Clang/Pass Manager and Analysis Manager.md

 In the preceding diagram, multiple Passes are arranged in a straight line.
 The LLVM IR for the foo function is processed by one Pass after another.

+Pass B, for instance, performs code optimization on foo and replaces an arithmetic multiplication (mul) by 2 with left shifting (shl) by 1, which is considered easier than multiplication in most hardware architectures.